WDI-SEA/M1L5.1-functions-wbp/readme.md

 ### Wrap-up

 - You can run the tests for just this exercise using this command:
-  - `jest firstClassFunctions/firstClassFunctions.test.js`
+  - `npx jest firstClassFunctions/firstClassFunctions.test.js`
-- To prepare to run the automated tests, follow these instructions:
-  - Open your console and navigate into the cloned git repository for this project
-  - run `npm i`
-- To run the automated tests, run `npm run test`
 - The tests will run the functions you've modified, and ensure they return the correct values
 - If any of the tests are marked as failed, you can scroll up through your console history to see an explanation of which functions need further fixes
-- If all the tests are marked as passed, then you have successfully completed the exercise
+- If all the tests are marked as passed, then you have successfully completed the exercise.